 With the goal of “Empowering a Healthy Georgia,” the Georgia government issued new executive orders on coronavirus pandemic guidance, requiring various establishments, businesses, and events to have proper ventilation systems (this is in regards to the data indicating that increased air circulation and purification can reduce the coronavirus spread).
 In addition, Georgia has a State Health Benefit Plan in place to provide affordable and quality healthcare to teachers, state employees, public school employees, as well as retirees.

 New York just announced last February 18, 2021, its lowest single-day coronavirus confirmed cases rate since November 23, 2020.
-Its 7-day average positivity rate has been declining for 41 straight days with a current statewide positivity rate of only 3.15%.
-Now that the numbers are decreasing, New York is able to loosen its strict protocols and increase economic activity to sustain the state.
-Nevertheless, New York leaders are advising its people to still continue doing preventive measures to fully overcome the global health crisis.
+Its 7-day average positivity rate has been declining for 41 straight days with a current statewide positivity rate of 3.15%.
+Now that the numbers are decreasing, New York loosened its strict protocols and increased economic activity to sustain the state.
+Nevertheless, New York leaders are advising its people to continue preventive measures to fully overcome the virus.

 The State of Illinois is ensuring vaccine access to rural communities and underserved areas in Central and Southern Illinois.
 Currently, Illinois has launched three additional mass vaccination sites to better manage equitable distribution and allocation of the coronavirus vaccine.
 Moreover, the State will also be deploying additional Illinois National Guard mobile vaccination teams in Sangamon and Jackson Counties.
 The new vaccination sites will be able to administer 2,700 doses daily at full capacity.

 Read more here: http://bit.ly/3qEHpuI